 Has Creative Destruction Become More Destructive?

-Schumpeter's concept of creative destruction as the engine of capitalist development is well-known.
+Schumpeter’s concept of creative destruction as the engine of capitalist development is well-known.
 However, that the destructive part of creative destruction is a social cost and therefore biases our estimate of the impact of the innovation on NNP and on welfare is hardly acknowledged, with the exception of Witt (1996).
-Admittedly, during the First and Second Industrial Revolutions the magnitude of the destructive component of innovation was probably small compared to the net value added to employment, NNP or to welfare.
-However, we conjecture that recently the new technologies are often creating products which are close substitutes for the ones they replace whose value depreciates substantially in the process of destruction.
-Consequently, the contribution of recent innovations to NNP is likely biased upward.
-This note calls for a research agenda to estimate innovations into their creative and destructive components in order to provide improved estimates of their contribution to NNP, welfare, and employment.
+We conjecture that recently the new technologies are often creating products which are close substitutes for the ones they replace whose value depreciates substantially in the process of destruction.
+Consequently, the contribution of recent innovations to NNP and to welfare is likely biased upward.
+This note calls for a research agenda to estimate and decompose innovations into their creative and destructive components.

 Suggested Citation: Suggested Citation